mesosphere/dcos-docs-site/pages/1.11/overview/design/index.md

 menuWeight: 10
 ---

-This section explains some technical details of specific DC/OS engineering implementations.
+This section explains the technical details of specific DC/OS engineering implementations.